 Melting butter and chocolate

-Always start with chopped chocolate with butter pieces in a microwavable or glass bowl.
-You can use the microwave (short 10-15 second spurts stirring well between each one until it's fully melted) or a double boiler with the bowl not touching the water.
+Always start with chopped chocolate and butter pieces in a microwave-safe or glass bowl.
+You can use the microwave (short 10-15-second spurts, stirring well between each one until it's fully melted) or a double boiler with the bowl not touching the water.
 In both cases, make sure it doesn't scorch.

 Whipping